1. Economic Situation in Taiwan

 Taipei: A typical road of city centre, with a sidewalk, and green dedicated lane for pedestrian and bicycle, the central road for cars and a scooter / bicycle parking.

 Taipei has also improved bicycle safety on bridges.
 At the end of December 2017, Taipei City bicycle paths totalled 502,66 km.
 Bicycle parking spaces was carried out in urban locations with high parking demand, to an estimated 39,743 spaces including 7,795 metro spaces.
 A Bike2Work campaign each Friday morning from 7:30 to 9:30 was offering free snacks and coffees to the bike users on designated road sections (a weekly average of 540 coffees distributed and a highest single month score up to 3,265).
-Furthermore, the TCG designated each Friday “Green Friday” staging points collection exchangeable for cash. make the express and trunk line buses both in the same functional level as Taipei Metro.
+Furthermore, the TCG designated each Friday “Green Friday” staging points collection exchangeable for cash.
+Dedicated bus routes make the express and trunk line buses both in the same functional level as Taipei Metro.
 At the same time, review of bus routes parallel or contiguous to these was conducted, including coordination and adjustment of routes and frequency, thereby simplifying the complexity of the existing bus network.
 Metro Expansion Construction is moving ahead in North, South and East directions, with a total length of 4,1 km on March 2017.
+The metro signage features two identifiers of a station’s name: line ID colour, written in English and a station ID serial number, to facilitate identification for domestic and foreign visitors.
 A Taipei Metro, Taiwan High Speed Rail and Taipei Sightseeing Double Decker Bus Joint Ticket, same as the Taoyuan Airport MRT and Taipei Metro Joint Ticket will ease the accommodation of travellers.
 An e-based public transportation system including an integrated internet platform used for information supply and demand and for booking passenger service, providing a “Diversified taxi” service featuring business operations and vehicle appearance differing from the regular taxi service.
+The Smart-Bus plan focus on public-bus driving behaviour, promoting a pro-active detection of dangerous driving by bus drivers and immediate issuing of alerts through utilization of high-tech equipment.

 A problem/issue-report paper system with pen is available in all buses, mentioning its serial number